geoffreygao1/TreatsTracker.Solution/README.md

 ## Setup/Installation Requirements

 * _Clone this repository_
-* _Open your shell (e.g., Terminal or GitBash) and navigate into the "Factory" production directory_
+* _Open your shell (e.g., Terminal or GitBash) and navigate into the "TreatsTraker.Solution" production directory_
-  - _Within the production directory "Factory", create a new file called `appSettings.json`.
+  - _Within the production directory "TreatsTracker,Solution", create a new file called `appSettings.json`.
 Within this file, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL_
 ```JSON
 {
   "ConnectionStrings": {